Use the Azure libraries (SDK) for Python

 The article, Example: Use Azure Storage, provides a basic illustration of using client library.

 Different Azure services also provide examples using these libraries.
-See the following index pages for additional links:
+See the following index pages for other links:

 - App hosting